firebase/firebase-ios-sdk/README.md

 at Example/ in the terminal.
 This will aggregate the coverage, and you can run `open xcov_output/index.html` to see the results.

 ### Running Sample Apps
-In order to run the sample apps and integration tests, you'll need valid `GoogleService-Info.plist` files for those samples.
-The Firebase Xcode project contains dummy plist files without real values, but can be replaced with real plist files.
+To run the sample apps and integration tests, you'll need valid `GoogleService-Info.plist` files for those samples.
+The Firebase Xcode project contains dummy plist files without real values but can be replaced with real plist files.
 To get your own `GoogleService-Info.plist` files:

 1. Go to the [Firebase Console](https://console.firebase.google.com/)
 2. Create a new Firebase project, if you don't already have one
-3. For each sample app you want to test, create a new Firebase app with the sample app's bundle identifier (e.g. `com.google.Database-Example`)
+3. For each sample app, you want to test, create a new Firebase app with the sample app's bundle identifier (e.g. `com.google.Database-Example`)
 4. Download the resulting `GoogleService-Info.plist` and replace the appropriate dummy plist file (e.g. in [Example/Database/App/](Example/Database/App/));

-Some sample apps like Firebase Messaging ([Example/Messaging/App](Example/Messaging/App)) require special Apple capabilities, and you will have to change the sample app to use a unique bundle identifier that you can control in your own Apple Developer account.
+Some sample apps like Firebase Messaging ([Example/Messaging/App](Example/Messaging/App)) require special Apple capabilities  and you will have to change the sample app to use a unique bundle an identifier that you can control in your own Apple Developer account.

 ## Specific Component Instructions
 See the sections below for any special instructions for those components.